Rape in the United States: Contemporary history

-Rape, in many US states, before the 1970s, could incur capital punishment.
+Prior to the 1970s, in many US states a rape conviction could be punishable by death.
 The 1977 Supreme Court case of Coker v.
 Georgia held that the Eighth Amendment to the United States Constitution forbade the death penalty for the crime of rape of an adult woman.
 The court held that "Life is over for the victim of the murderer; for the rape victim, life may not be nearly so happy as it was, but it is not over, and normally is not beyond repair".
 Peggy Reeves Sanday, a professor at University of Pennsylvania, described the US as probably being "in all likelihood one of the most rape-prone societies in the world."

 Feminism politicized and publicized rape as an institution in the late 20th century.

 New York Radical Feminists held a Rape Speak Out, where women discussed rape as an expression of male violence against women, and organized women to establish rape crisis centers and work towards reforming existing rape laws.
 This was the first attempt to focus political attention on the issue of rape.

 Feminist writings on rape include Against Our Will: Men, Women, and Rape, by Susan Brownmiller.
 Concepts such as date rape and marital rape were brought to public attention.

 The murder of Megan Kanka, which occurred in 1994 in New Jersey, when the seven-year-old girl was raped and murdered by her neighbor, has led to the introduction of Megan's Law, which are laws which require law enforcement to disclose details relating to the location of registered sex offenders.

 Several developments in regard to rape legislation have occurred in the 21st century.
 Following the intensely publicized case of the 2005 murder of Jessica Lunsford, a nine-year-old girl from Florida who was kidnapped, raped and murdered by a man with prior convictions for sexual attacks, states have started enacting laws referred to as Jessica's Law, which typically mandate life imprisonment with a mandatory minimum sentence of 25 years in prison, and lifetime electronic monitoring, for adults convicted of raping children under 12 years.
 Furthermore, US sex offender registries contain other sanctions, such as housing and presence restrictions.